hallgaeuer/azerothcore-wotlk/README.md

 * Players do not need to remain in the arena:
 * * Arena mobs don't continously spawn
 * * Thorim doesn't summon Lightning Orbs when no one is in the arena

+#### Freya

+* Freya will neither autoattack nor chase in the first phase
+* Threat resets at the beginning of the second phase